 So it is not enough just to reduce CO2 in the atmosphere.
 Even if we stopped burning fossil fuels, we could not stop climate change if we continue to destroy carbon-rich ecosystems and important habitats.
 We need a real savior of the climate and biodiversity.
 The best part - we already have it.
 And we can't afford to lose it: The forest.

 Through the constant evaporation of the vegetation and the release of aerosols by the trees, the forest itself also ensures the typically frequent precipitation.
-Forests are therefore also responsible for a moist, cool microclimate, store huge amounts of water and are therefore our most important buffer against extreme weather and climate change.
+Therefore, forests are also responsible for a moist, cool microclimate and storing huge amounts of water; therefore they act as our most important buffer against extreme weather and climate change.
 So they really are the "green lungs" of our planet.
 And last but not least, they are places of peace and relaxation.

-Above all, however, these forests bind more CO2 in their biomass, soils and forest bogs than is present in the entire atmosphere.
-If the forest is cut down, the carbon reserves stored in it are released through the use of the wood and the rotting of the branches, leaves and roots and are released back into the atmosphere as CO2.
-There, the CO2 acts as a greenhouse gas and accelerates global warming.
-Biodiversity is lost and it becomes significantly drier and hotter due to the lack of tree vegetation.
-When carbon-rich ecosystems such as forests and moors are destroyed, they release more CO2 than it would ever be possible to bind again in a period of time relevant to humans.
+Above all, these forests store more CO2 in their biomass, soils, and peat bogs than is present in the entire atmosphere.
+When forests are cleared, the carbon reserves stored within them are released into the atmosphere through the use of wood and the decomposition of branches, leaves, and roots, returning as CO2.
+This CO2 acts as a greenhouse gas, accelerating global warming.
+Biodiversity is lost, and due to the absence of tree vegetation, it becomes significantly drier and hotter.
+When carbon-rich ecosystems like forests and peat bogs are destroyed, they release more CO2 than can be reabsorbed within a time frame relevant to humans.

 For this reason, forests, especially old primeval forests, are our most important buffer against human-induced climate change worldwide.
 However, 13 million hectares of forest disappear every year, an area equivalent to the size of Greece.